szabgab/perlmaven.com/sites/en/pages/perl-hashes.md

 ```

 As you can see above, when accessing a specific key-value pair, we used the `$` sign (and not the % sign)
-because we are accessing a single value which is a <b>scalar</b>.
+because we are accessing a single value which is a **scalar**.
 The key is placed in curly braces.

 ## Fetch an element of a hash